mayas2003/Lenscribe/README.md

 ## Overview

-Lenscribe is designed to work with pre-trained models for various computer vision and vision-language understanding tasks.
+Lenscribe is designed to work with pre-trained models for various computer vision, vision-language understanding, and voice synthesis tasks.
 The project leverages:

 - **VGG16**: A deep convolutional neural network for image classification and feature extraction
 - **BLIP**: Bootstrapping Language-Image Pre-training for vision-language understanding tasks
+- **XTTS-v2**: Advanced text-to-speech with emotion control and voice cloning capabilities

 ## Project Structure